 We have three services at St. Dunstan’s every Sunday.
-Our 7:30a service is a spoken-word service, so no music, and it uses traditional language.
+Our 7:30a service has no music, and it uses traditional language.
 Our 9:00a service is more lively.
-We have a praise and worship band, sing contemporary songs, and use contemporary language.
+We have a small praise and worship band, sing contemporary songs, and worship in contemporary language.
 At 11:00a, there is a more traditional feel.
 We use an organ and sing traditional hymns, but the language is contemporary as well.
 So whatever style of worship makes you most comfortable, we’ve got a service for you.

 On most Sundays, all three of our services are led by Fr.
 Michael, who serves as our pastor or rector.
 He’s assisted by two other priests, Fr.
 Chuck and Fr.
 Dan, as well as by our three deacons, Dcn.
 Bill, Dcn.
 Karen, and Dcn.
 Luis.
 But it takes more than clergy to make a church function, so when you come to St. Dunstan’s you’ll find all kinds of people running around doing all different sorts of things.
 There’s a definite energy to the place, especially at the more heavily attended 9:00a and 11:00a services, and we’d love for you to come be a part of it.